Sarutahiko Ōkami

 Sarutahiko/Sarudahiko/Sarutabiko Ōkami (猿田毘古大神／猿田彦大神) is a deity of the Japanese religion of Shinto; he is the leader of the earthly kami.
 Norito also mentions him with the title great bright god, or greatly virtuous god (大明神, Daimyōjin) instead of great god (大神, Ōkami).
 Sarutahiko Ōkami was the head of the kunitsukami and in the Jinnō Shōtōki is said to have been the ancestor of Otanomikoto.

 Sarutahiko in the Menkake Gyōretsu parade in Kamakura.

 Sarutahiko Ōkami is seen as a symbol of Misogi, strength and guidance, which is why he is the patron of martial arts such as aikido.
 He is enshrined at Tsubaki Grand Shrine in Mie Prefecture; first among the 2000 shrines of Sarutahiko Ōkami, Sarutahiko Jinja in Ise, Mie; and Ōasahiko Shrine in Tokushima Prefecture, and Sarutahiko Shrine in Mie Prefecture.
 In the Nihon Shoki, he is the one who meets Ninigi-no-Mikoto, the grandson of Amaterasu, the Sun goddess, when he descends from Takama-ga-hara.
 He is depicted as a towering man with a large beard, jeweled spear, ruddy face, and long nose.
+One variant account in the Nihon Shoki gives more precise measurements: his nose was said to measure seven hand-spans in length, his height exceeded seven feet, and his eyes shone red like mirrors, a sight so fearsome that the other heavenly deities were reluctant to confront him, until Ame-no-Uzume-no-Mikoto alone dared to do so.
 At first he is unwilling to let Ninigi pass until persuaded by Ame-no-Uzume-no-Mikoto, the kami of dance and the arts, whom he later marries.
 Even Sarutahiko was regarded as the "god who illuminates the sky and the earth" in Ise, and was worshiped by local believers as the sun god (personification of sun) before Amaterasu.